eaobservatory/hedwig/doc/maint/overview.rst

     This is used by the WSGI script to create the `application` object, and by `hedwigctl` when running a test web server.

-    This function defines some basic routes, such as the home page, and then registers Flask "blueprints" for other aspects of the system.
+    This function registers Flask "blueprints" for all aspects of web interface.

+    It also invokes :func:`hedwig.web.template_util.register_template_utils`
-    It also defines a number of Jinja2 template filters and tests, such as `fmt` which applies new-style Python string formatting.
+    to define a number of Jinja2 template filters and tests, such as `fmt` which applies new-style Python string formatting.

 :mod:`hedwig.web.util`